-A guide to our dispute resolution service
+A guide to our resolution service

-How can you avoid disputes?
+How can you avoid the formal process ?

 • check the tenancy agreement to see who is responsible for what